Your High-Risk Baby and Expressing Milk

 How often and how long?

-A full-term, healthy newborn typically breastfeeds for the first time within an hour or two of birth and will want to eat about 8 to 12 times in 24 hours for the next several weeks or months.
-A milk expression routine should closely imitate this pattern, so you will want to begin pumping as soon after your baby's birth as possible:
+A full-term, healthy newborn typically breastfeeds for the first time in an hour or 2 after birth.
+And they will want to eat about 8 to 12 times in 24 hours for the next few weeks or months.
+A milk expression routine should closely follow this pattern.
+So you'll want to start pumping as soon after your baby's birth as possible:

 8 times a day

-Pump at least 8 times, or for a total of at least 100 minutes in every 24-hour period.
+Pump at least 8 times, or for a total of at least 100 minutes, in every 24-hour period.
 The more pumping sessions, the better.
-More frequent sessions may be necessary if pumping milk for twins, triplets, or more.
+More frequent sessions may be needed if you're pumping milk for twins, triplets, or more.

 Freeze any extra milk

-At first you may find frequent pumping produces more milk than your high-risk baby needs, but excess milk can be frozen for later use.
-It is better to stay ahead of your baby's current intake.
+At first you may find frequent pumping produces more milk than your high-risk baby needs.
+But extra milk can be frozen for later use.
+It's better to stay ahead of your baby's current intake.
 If you pump less than 8 times a day, you may find milk production begins to drop after several weeks.
-Then, 10 to 12 daily pumping sessions may be necessary for several days or weeks if you want to increase production to meet your baby's growing appetite.
+Then, 10 to 12 daily pumping sessions may be needed for several days or weeks if you want to increase production to meet your baby's growing appetite.